CultivateHQ/cultivateHQ.com/source/posts/2015-10-20-phoenix-elm-6.html.md

 2. We need to change our `main` function to use the `beginnerProgram` function from the Html.App module.
 This takes as an argument a record with our init, update and view functions, does all the necessary wiring under the covers and returns `Program Never` values.

     <div class="callout">
       A <code>Program</code> in Elm is a way to package up an Elm program.
-You can find out more in the [Elm docs](http://package.elm-lang.org/packages/elm-lang/core/4.0.1/Platform#Program).
+You can find out more in the <a href="http://package.elm-lang.org/packages/elm-lang/core/4.0.1/Platform#Program">Elm docs</a>.

       The <code>Never</code> part just means that this operation can never fail.
-You can read [more on Never](http://package.elm-lang.org/packages/elm-lang/core/4.0.1/Basics#Never) in the Elm docs.
+You can read <a href="http://package.elm-lang.org/packages/elm-lang/core/4.0.1/Basics#Never">more on Never</a> in the Elm docs.
     </div>

     ```haskell